-Similarly, such cumbersome financial challenges remains captive to transnational corporations may appear to render local authorities powerless with little or no democratic oversight.
-In 2021, with the planet hotter than it has been for 12,000 years (Carrington, 2021), this cannot continue.
-COVID-19.
+Similarly, such cumbersome financial challenges may appear to render local authorities powerless to finance efforts for a green and just economic recovery following the economic impacts of COVID-19.
 But it does not have to be this way.
-While fossil free funds and the reduced portfolio There is nearly £320 billion in local authority carbon exposure they entail are steps in the pension funds - a vast reservoir of wealth.
-For the most part, access to deploy this wealth is right direction, reinvestment decisions cannot be left to global asset managers alone.
-Instead, permitted to a small number of fund managers, we should be looking to divestment as an opwhose main accountability is to shareholders. portunity to redirect our common wealth away Instead of this, we can unblock the reservoir from private gain and towards community and and pour common wealth into socially useful environmental renewal.
-Over the past decade, activities around us.
-Of course, the fund cannot council budgets around the UK have been seentirely devote itself to social impact investments verely reduced by austerity cuts, with devastatlike infrastructure projects - but it can certainly ing effect (Snoussi and Mompelat, 2019).
-Though invest a far higher proportion than it does curcalculations vary, on average local authorities rently, as pensions around the world have done. have had their total spending power cut by at The investments of a local pension can reflect least a fifth (£15bn) (Wallis, 2021).
-Unfortunately, the values and needs of not just its members but the economic implications of the pandemic may also the wider community they belong to. accelerate this trend (ibid).
+There is nearly £320 billion in local authority pension funds - a vast reservoir of wealth.
+For the most part, access to deploy this wealth is permitted to a small number of fund managers, whose main accountability is to shareholders.
+Instead of this, we can unblock the reservoir and pour common wealth into socially useful activities around us.
+Of course, the fund cannot entirely devote itself to social impact investments like infrastructure projects - but it can certainly invest a far higher proportion than it does currently, as pensions around the world have done.
+The investments of a local pension can reflect the values and needs of not just its members but also the wider community they belong to.

-Local authorities around the UK have an op- × portunity in 2021: to maximise their financial power in the service of building more resilient, more democratic local economies, while tackling × the climate emergency.
+Local authorities around the UK have an opportunity in 2021: to maximise their financial power in the service of building more resilient, more democratic local economies, while tackling × the climate emergency.
 They can leverage the financial power of our common wealth, held in local authority pensions, to drive changes in the real economy that generate social as well as financial returns.